li3zhen1/sociolinguistics-greeting-analysis/documents/Zhen_LING_Transformations_in_Chinese_Greeting_Expressions.typ

 #align(right)[
 \- 还没拉上座儿呢\
 #sp #text(size: 8pt)[_No business yet._#footnote[
 I didn't find an English version of subtitle for _Richshaw Boy_.
 The translation might be inaccurate.
-The speaker is a rickshaw puller and he says the seat is not taken yet, which implies he hasn't got any earning for a meal.
+The speaker is a rickshaw puller and he says the seat is not taken yet, which implies he hasn't got any earnings for a meal.
 ]]
 ]